jhegemann/OpenCapsule/README.md

 analysis, which is nowadays the standard algorithm for analyzing droplets and capsules.
-Based on this, OpenCapsule provides an additional algorithm based on Hookean elasticity, which is capable to describe shapes of elastic shells more accurately than the Laplace-Young analysis.
+Based on this, OpenCapsule provides an additional algorithm based on nonlinear Hookean elasticity (or, alternatively, neo-Hookean or Mooney-Rivlin elasticity), which is capable to describe shapes of elastic shells more accurately than the Laplace-Young analysis.
 This model exhibits much more information, such as the elastic moduli, stress distributions and details about the wrinkling.
 OpenCapsule differs from other implementations by a high degree of automation and numerical robustness.

-Change to your prefered working directory and call OpenCapsule by simply typing
+Change to your preferred working directory and call OpenCapsule by simply typing

 ```
 OpenCapsule
 ```

 in the shell.
 If your working environment is set up correctly, OpenCapsule gives you some general information about itself.
 Additionally, all